 We have previously announced results from two pivotal Phase 3 clinical trials for safety and efficacy of our most advanced investigational drug candidate Qnexa, as a treatment for obesity, and we continue to analyze the data collected in these trials.
-In addition, the briefing documents prepared by us and the FDA ahead of any Advisory Committee meetings, as well as materials used during that meeting, have been made available to the public.
+In addition, the briefing documents prepared by us and the FDA ahead of any advisory committee meetings, as well as materials used during those meetings, have been made available to the public.
 The meeting materials contain information not previously disclosed to the public.
 The results of the CONQUER study were published in The Lancet, the results of the EQUIP study were published in Obesity and the results of SEQUEL were published in The American Journal of Clinical Nutrition, all of which are peer-reviewed medical journals.
 Top-line results of the extension study, OB-305, were released in the third quarter of 2010.
 Additional details of the results of the SEQUEL study have been and will continue to be disclosed at medical meetings and additional details will be available at future meetings.
 Consequently, it is possible that further analysis, presentation and publication of this information and other data on Qnexa may yield information or suggest conclusions not yet known that may negatively impact our ability to obtain regulatory approval for Qnexa as a treatment for obesity or, if approved, market acceptance.

-Our other investigational drug candidate, avanafil, has successfully completed all of the large, pivotal Phase 3 trials for safety and efficacy that are required to support approval by the FDA and other worldwide regulatory authorities.
 Pre-clinical data and the limited clinical results that we have obtained for our investigational drug candidates may not predict results from studies in larger numbers of patients in multiple sites drawn from more diverse populations treated for longer periods of time.
 The smaller and shorter clinical trials also may not predict the ability of these investigational drugs to achieve or sustain the desired effects in the broad intended population or to do so safely.
 We may decide to not conduct additional Phase 2 studies prior to the initiation of pivotal Phase 3 studies.
 We may also elect to enter into pivotal Phase 3 studies with a new formulation, dosage, dosing schedule, delivery system or choose to study different populations than had been studied in previous clinical trials.

 Qnexa is our proprietary capsule formulation investigational drug candidate containing the active ingredients phentermine and topiramate.
 Phentermine was approved for the short-term treatment of obesity by the FDA in 1959.
 Topiramate is approved for seizures (1996), pediatric epilepsy (1999) and migraine prevention (2004).
 Published studies on topiramate reported that topiramate treatment produced weight loss.
 By combining topiramate with phentermine, Qnexa attempts to simultaneously address excessive appetite and a high threshold for satiety, the two main mechanisms believed to impact eating behavior.
 Earlier studies with Qnexa were completed using a twice-a-day dose.
-The twice-a-day dose and timing of the administration of the immediate-release active ingredients determined by the inventor through the treatment of patients in his private practice.
+The twice-a-day dose and timing of the administration of the immediate-release active ingredients was determined by the inventor through the treatment of patients in his private practice.
 We used a once-a-day, extended-release formulation in our completed Phase 3 studies of Qnexa.
 We have completed various pharmacokinetic studies of the once-a-day formulations to characterize the pharmacokinetic profile of the once-a-day, extended-release formulation of Qnexa.
 The FDA also asked us to study the effects of a lower dose of Qnexa, which we did in the Phase 3 obesity trials.
 To date, the FDA has not raised any issues or concerns around the formulation of Qnexa.
 While we believe we can adequately address any future issues raised in the FDA review process, there can be no assurance that we will be successful in obtaining or maintaining regulatory approval for Qnexa.